 Guy Daniels for TelecomTV: Their joint aim is to promote the digital transformation of the manufacturing industry with 5G slicing technology, as well as further Huawei's ongoing commitment to what it calls the Smart Factory.

-PACK EXPO will be held from September 25th - 27th in Las Vegas.
+PACK EXPO was held from September 25th - 27th in Las Vegas.
 This ManufacturingTomorrow.com Special Tradeshow report aims to bring you news, articles and products from this years event.